-Mom sentenced for deaths of 2 girls found on Colorado farm
+Mom sentenced in deaths of 2 girls banished by doomsday cult

 TELLURIDE, Colo.
-(AP) - A Colorado mother of two girls who died after they were banished to a car without food or water by members of a doomsday religious group because the girls were thought to have been impure has been sentenced to life in prison without parole.
+(AP) - A Colorado woman has received life in prison without parole in the deaths of her daughters who were banished to a car without food or water by members of a doomsday religious group because the girls were thought to have been impure.

-Nashika Bramble was sentenced Tuesday for the 2017 deaths of 10-year-old Makayla Roberts and 8-year-old Hannah Marshall.
-The sisters’ bodies were found in a car parked on a San Miguel County farm near the southwestern Colorado town of Norwood in September 2017.
-Authorities said they died of heat, dehydration and starvation.
+Nashika Bramble was sentenced Tuesday for killing 10-year-old Makayla Roberts and 8-year-old Hannah Marshall.
+The sisters’ bodies were found in a car parked on a farm near the southwestern Colorado town of Norwood in September 2017.

-Bramble, who was convicted in July of two counts of first-degree murder, was a member of a religious group that moved to the property earlier in 2017.
-Other group members also were charged.
+Bramble was convicted in July of two counts of first-degree murder.
+She was a member of a religious group that moved to the property earlier in 2017.
+Other group members also were charged in the girls’ deaths.

 Sign up for Daily Newsletters